To access the Work Study Page for Students, please visit:

 - Students do NOT have to be OSAP eligible to apply for Work Study positions.

 - Non-degree students are NOT eligible for Work Study

 - Students doing a placement already, are NOT be eligible for work study

 - Students registered in the Toronto School of Theology are NOT eligible for Work Study positions.

 Salary and Payment Information

-The minimum pay rate is $11.40 per hour plus 4% vacation pay plus 10% benefits.
-The employer will be expected to contribute 30% of the salary costs.
-The remaining 70% will be funded centrally.
-If the student works more than 180 hours in the fall/winter, the wages associated with the additional hours of work will NOT be cost shared.
-Employers will be expected to fully fund the additional hours.
+- The employer will be expected to contribute 30 per cent of the total cost of each Work Study position.
+The remaining 70 per cent will be funded centrally.
+If the student works more than 100 hours during the Summer Work Study program period (200 hours in the Fall/Winter), the wages associated with the additional hours of work will NOT be cost shared and employers will be required to fund the additional hours from their own account.

 Questions about student eligibility and payment procedures: